Blue

 Cats: unknown

-Will need basic obedience and house trained
+Basic obedience and house trained

 Hunt Training: none known